 Despite broad judicial condemnation of non-compete clauses, it is clear that the statute does not apply to clauses included with the sale of businesses, whether corporations, partnerships, and LLCs.
 The exception serves an important commercial purpose by protecting the value of the business acquired by the buyer.
 In the case of the sale of the goodwill of a business, the reasoning goes, it is unfair for the seller to then engage in competition with his old business, which will diminish the value of the asset that he sold.
 The exception permits a business purchaser to protect itself against competition from the seller which would reduce the value of the acquired business.
 In such cases, the non-compete agreement often is a material part of the purchase and sale of the business and is intended to protect the business’ goodwill, for which the seller received compensation as part of the transaction.
 The limitations applied by these exceptions must still not circumvent California’s deeply-rooted public policy favoring open competition.
 The non-compete portion of the sales contract must clearly state that it falls within the limited exception, and the practical effect of the transaction and the economic realities must be considered.

 The Boesch Law Group has considerable experience dealing with non-compete agreements, both in pre-litigation negotiation, mediation and in litigation.
-Whether you are drafting, negotiating, enforcing or attacking a non-competition clause, you should consult with an experienced non-solicitation attorney who can advise you as to the latest developments in the law and how they may apply to your situation.
+Whether you are drafting, negotiating, enforcing or attacking a non-competition clause, you should consult with an experienced business lawyer who can advise you as to the latest developments in the law and how they may apply to your situation.
 Our Los Angeles-based business attorneys at the Boesch Law Group are highly skilled in this area and can advise you of your rights.